-Exceptions to the residency requirement are reserved for students who request a qualified exemption due to meeting qualified exemption criteria or due to a unique circumstance.
-Exemptions to the residency requirement are limited and will be considered on a case-by-case basis.
+Exceptions to the residency requirement are reserved for students who request a qualified exemption due to meeting qualified exemption criteria, a documented disability, or due to a unique circumstance.
+Exemptions to the residency requirement are limited and considered on a case-by-case basis.

-- Students who are married or who have dependent children living with them.
+- Students who are married or have dependent children living with them.

-- Students who are over the age of 23 on the first day of fall semester or who have attended 8 or more semesters as a full-time college student.
+- Students who are over the age of 23 on the first day of fall semester or have attended 8 or more semesters as full-time college students.

 To request a qualified exemption from the residency requirement due to meeting one or more of the above criteria, please complete the Residency Requirement Exemption Form.

 CSB and SJU are committed to providing reasonable on-campus housing accommodations to students.
 CSB and SJU offer a wide variety of flexible housing options that can accommodate a broad range of access-related needs.
 Students seeking a qualified exemption due to a disability, including mental health conditions may contact Student Accessibility Services directly or complete the Residency Requirement Exemption Form.

 Students who do not meet the criteria above may request a qualified exemption due to a unique and/or significant circumstance.
 Submitting a request does not guarantee that a student will receive an exemption.

 - Students must demonstrate unique and/or significant extenuating circumstance(s) that can be documented and would merit consideration for an exemption.

 - In their request, students will need to demonstrate a clear plan for how they will remain an involved and active member of the community.

 - In their request, students need to demonstrate a clear plan for housing.